 Name: Sandber Pimentel

-How Acquired: Signed as international amateur free agent before the 2012 season
+How Acquired: Signed with the A’s as an amateur free agent in 2012.